Minoxidil 10% and 15%: Is High-Strength More Effective?

 Here are some other options to treat hair loss:

-Minoxidil 5%.
+Minoxidil 5% topical solution.
 Yup, good ol’ 5% minoxidil works great.
-You can buy minoxidil foam or liquid minoxidil solution over the counter.
-Check out our guides on how to apply minoxidil and how to apply minoxidil foam to get it right.
+You can buy liquid minoxidil solution (applied from a dropper) over the counter.
+Check out our guide on how to apply liquid minoxidil to get it right.

 Oral finasteride.
-Finasteride (generic Propecia®) is FDA-approved to treat male pattern hair loss.
-You can get it in pill form to take once a day.
-It stops testosterone from being converted into dihydrotestosterone (DHT), a hormone linked to hair loss.
+Finasteride (generic Propecia®) is FDA-approved for treating male pattern hair loss.
+It’s available (following a consultation with a healthcare professional) in pill form to take once a day.
+It stops testosterone from converting into dihydrotestosterone (DHT), a hormone linked to hair loss.
 Oral finasteride has been shown to slow down hair loss and promote new hair growth.

 Topical finasteride & minoxidil spray.
 Finasteride is also available as a topical product, and you can get the best of both worlds with a combo treatment.
-Our topical finasteride & minoxidil spray combines both hair-boosting ingredients.
-Learn more about using them together in our guide on minoxidil and finasteride.
+Learn more about using them together in our guide to minoxidil and finasteride.

 Hair care products.
 Give your hair some TLC.
-Use volumizing shampoo, volumizing conditioner or thickening shampoo with saw palmetto to make your hair look fuller.
-Not sure what to look for?
-We get it.
-The world of haircare can be confusing.
+Use volumizing shampoo, volumizing conditioner, or thickening shampoo with saw palmetto to make your hair look fuller.
 Learn more in our guide to hair loss shampoos.

-Supplements.
-Our biotin gummies provide the key nutrients your hair needs to look its best.
-Think folic acid and vitamins B7, B12, C, D and E — to name just a few.
-These gummies can give your skin and nails a boost too.
+Supplements for hair health.
+Biotin gummies provide the key nutrients your hair needs to look its best.
+Think folic acid and vitamins B7, B12, C, D, and E — to name just a few.
+These gummies can give your skin and nails a boost, too.
 Win-win-win.

 You see a higher number on a bottle and think it must be better than a lower dose — seems logical enough.
 And when you’re losing hair, you want the strongest stuff you can get your hands on.
 We get it.

-But 10% and 15% minoxidil may not be more effective than the weaker solutions.
+However, 10% and 15% minoxidil may not be more effective than lower concentrations.

 Here’s the low-down:

-5% minoxidil is more effective than 2%.
+If you’re wondering which minoxidil is best, 5% minoxidil is more effective than 2%.
 Men tend to experience a lot more hair growth when using 5% minoxidil compared to 2%.
 And when we say a lot, we mean a lot.
-Research shows the 5% solution could provide 45 percent more hair growth than the 2% option.
+Research shows that a 5% solution could provide 45 percent more hair growth than a 2% option.

 High-strength minoxidil comes with an increased risk of side effects.
-The downside of using a 5% minoxidil product over a 2% one is that you’re more likely to get side effects like itching, irritation and a scaly scalp.
-That risk is there with anything over 5% too.
+The downside of using a 5% minoxidil product over a 2% one is that you’re more likely to get side effects like itching, irritation, or a scaly scalp.
+That risk is there with anything over 5%, including 10% and 15%.

 More research is needed into 10% and 15% minoxidil.
 We just don’t know enough about the strong stuff.
 It’s not FDA-approved for hair loss — unlike 2% and 5% minoxidil — and studies on higher-strength formulations are few and far between.
 Clinical trials that have been done suggest that 5% minoxidil could be more effective than 10% minoxidil.
 Go figure.

-Noticing a receding hairline, thinning hair or a bald patch up top?
-We’ve got you.
-Check out our range of hair loss treatments (including minoxidil) to get back to a healthy head of hair.
+Noticing a receding hairline, thinning hair, or a bald patch up top?
+We got you.
+Check out our range of hair loss treatments (including our minoxidil and finasteride combo kit) to get back to a healthy head of hair.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.